Goods of Lord Maginnis to be seized to cover train ticket fine from two years ago

 The case was initially before magistrates in London and went through a failed appeal at crown court before being transferred to Dungannon Magistrates Court when the money remained unpaid.

-Representing himself in court, the former Fermanagh and South Tyrone MP was told he could enter into a repayment plan to cover the outstanding fine and costs, but rejected the option.
+Representing himself in court earlier today, the former Fermanagh and South Tyrone MP was told he could enter into a repayment plan to cover the outstanding fine and costs, but rejected the option.

 The judge said the case was an "unhappy situation" and ordered that the recovery of goods to the value of the outstanding amount be seized from the peer.